 As mentioned previously, the data you're using wasn't built to be merged.
-Your workers need to consider if their expense claim is formatted the same as a purchase order or if it looks exactly like their neighbor's.
+Your workers need to consider if their expense claim is formatted the same as a purchase order or if it looks exactly like their neighbour's.

 Do you receive a monthly credit card statement in the mail?
 That information must be manually entered.

-Or perhaps it comes as a PDF if you use more up-to-date internet banking.
+Or perhaps it comes as a PDF if you use more up-to-date Internet banking.
 Can you quickly copy and paste from a PDF?

 Faster methods for reconciling expenses